holepunchto/pear-docs/building-blocks/hypercore.md

 })
 ```

-> If you want to replicate many Hypercores over a single Hyperswarm connection, you probably want to be using [corestore.md](../helpers/corestore.md "mention").
+> To replicate many Hypercores over a single Hyperswarm connection, see [corestore.md](../helpers/corestore.md).

-If not using [hyperswarm.md](hyperswarm.md "mention") or [corestore.md](../helpers/corestore.md "mention"), specify the `isInitiator` field, which will create a fresh protocol stream that can be piped over any transport you'd like:
+If not using [hyperswarm.md](hyperswarm.md) or [corestore.md](../helpers/corestore.md), specify the `isInitiator` field, which will create a fresh protocol stream that can be piped over any transport:

 ```javascript
 // assuming we have two cores, localCore + remoteCore, sharing the same key